Channels#

 hnp.ndarray

 The impulse response of the FIR channel.
-This should be a 1-dimensional numpy array.
+Should be a 1-dimensional numpy array.

 namestr, optional